Mohammad-Abbasi2559/Send-List-With-TempData/README.md

 using Newtonsoft.Json;
 ```

-## Use JsonConvert method to create TempData
+## Use JsonConvert class to create TempData
 ```
 TempData["user"] = JsonConvert.SerializeObject(user);
 ```